see-3pO/see-3pO/README.md

 - 📈 I enjoy working with data.
 - 💡 I want to use code to solve problems that I and others face.
 - 🧰 I currently build with Python
-- 🌱 I’m currently learning React.js, Scikit-Learn, and a little bit of Flutter
+- 🌱 I’m currently learning React.js, Scikit-Learn, and Tensorflow
 - ⚡ I enjoy flower photography, reading, running, writing, and cooking
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/patience-chepchirchir-003632230/)